December 10, 2025

 Frameworks aren’t a new concept in business.
 From a balanced scorecard to OKRs, they have helped leaders tackle complex problems, align teams, and make better decisions for decades.
 They are effective because they bring order, consistency, and a shared language to how organizations operate.

-Prompt engineering frameworks apply that same principle to AI, turning it from an experimental tool into a reliable business partner.
+Prompt engineering frameworks apply that same principle to AI, turning large language models (LLMs) and AI tools like ChatGPT from experiments into reliable business partners.
 And the payoff can be substantial: research shows that AI tools like ChatGPT can boost workforce productivity by an average of 14%, with some companies reporting gains of up to 400%.
+Compare that to the invisible tax of “workslop” (like what David produced), which HBR estimates can cost organizations millions of dollars every year.

-In this article, we’ll explore five practical prompt engineering frameworks that business leaders can use right away to get clearer, more consistent results from AI tools.
+In this article, we’ll explore five practical prompt engineering frameworks, general approaches that can be used across models or industry.
+These prompt frameworks are tools that knowledge workers can use right away to get clearer, more consistent results from AI tools.

-LLMs are the engines behind today’s most advanced AI tools, and can directly affect how well your AI prompts perform.
-More advanced models can interpret context better, follow complex instructions more accurately, and deliver higher-quality, more reliable results.
+LLMs are the engines behind today's most advanced AI tools, and can directly affect how well your AI prompts perform.
+More advanced models can interpret context better, follow complex multi-step instructions (especially helpful in domains like math and coding), and deliver higher-quality, more reliable results.

 1. The RISE Prompt Framework (Role, Input, Steps, Expectation)